Jean-OIKONOMOU/OpenWeatherMaps-NPM/README.md

 ```

 # WHO IS POPPY, AND WHY SHOULD I CARE ?
 I was just fooling around with the code.
 I wanted to see how you could protect the access to the package with a username / password.
+Just write **poppy** for the username, and **poppy** for the password.

 # CREDITS
 Me, myself, and I.